MY MOTHER'S PENCIL SKETCH

 “Sheena, I know.
 But I… I want my own life now.”

-“Okay, I will tell my brother to find out some job for you.”
+“Okay, I will tell my brother to find a job for you.”

 Amit still dislikes her brother’s face, especially his fan-like moustache.
 But he prefers silence.

 There was a time when people believed that Gopalkrishna had a soft corner for his secretary, Elena.
-But they had no evidence for proving the softness.
+But they had no evidence to prove the softness.
 They suspected the joint tours ventured by him and Elena.
-But they were unable to put their hands on the particulars of any hotel bookings they did while on tours.
+But they were unable to put their hands on the particulars of any hotel bookings they made while on tours.
 Mr Gopalkrishna is an advocate.
 The lawyers are good at destroying the evidence.

 But now the Lawyer Gopalkrishna respects his second wife.
-He gives her money to spend, but do not give time.
+He gives her money to spend, but does not give her time.
 He loves his son, too.
-But he has no time for him.
+But he has no time for himself.

-Only before a week, Bijaya had succeeded in dragging him in a mall.
+Only a week before, Bijaya had succeeded in dragging him into a mall.
 And to celebrate this unique event, Mr Gopalkrishna purchased a costly wall-piece for her, as she had shown willingness to own it.

 The wall-piece built up a wall between her and Amit.

 THE TIME DOES NOT stop for anyone.
 It did not stop for the wall-piece that separated Amit from his home.
-Nor it stopped for the hardships he faced in the initial spell of his job, the job sponsored by Sheena’s brother.
+Nor did it stop for the hardships he faced in the initial spell of his job, the job sponsored by Sheena’s brother.
 The clock ticked for a year.

-Bijaya looks around the life of her stepson.
-The bed, the sofa, the clothes, and the articles in a kitchen: these are as disorganised as they would be in a home of a young man who works for twelve hours, eat at wayside restaurants and commutes thirty miles daily in public transport buses.
+Bijaya looks at the life of her stepson.
+The bed, the sofa, the clothes, and the articles in a kitchen: these are as disorganised as they would be in a home of a young man who works for twelve hours, eats at wayside restaurants and commutes thirty miles daily in public transport buses.

 It takes Bijaya’s full hour to turn Amit’s home into the home of a normal person.
 He passes this hour with a swirling turmoil in his mind.